lantunes/CrystaLLM/README.md

   eval_iters_val: int = 200
   eval_only: bool = False  # if True, script exits right after the first eval
   always_save_checkpoint: bool = False  # if True, always save a checkpoint after each eval
-  init_from: str = 'scratch'  # 'scratch' or 'resume'
+  init_from: str = "scratch"  # 'scratch' or 'resume'

   # data
   dataset: str = ""  # the path to the folder containing the .bin files with encoded tokens
-  gradient_accumulation_steps: int = 5  # used to simulate larger batch sizes
+  gradient_accumulation_steps: int = 40  # used to simulate larger batch sizes
   batch_size: int = 64  # if gradient_accumulation_steps > 1, this is the micro-batch size
   block_size: int = 2048  # context of up to `block_size` previous characters